-- (a) where it is aware of any violation of applicable obligations established by Union law or national law compatible with it in the field of social and labour law or environmental law or of the international social and environmental law provisions listed in Annex XI;

-[...] - (b) where the economic operator is bankrupt or is the subject of insolvency or winding-up proceedings, where its assets are being administered by a liquidator or by the court, where it has entered into an arrangement with creditors, where it has suspended business activities or is in any analogous situation arising from a similar procedure under national laws and regulations; - (c) where the contracting authority can demonstrate by any means that the economic operator is guilty of other grave professional misconduct; - (d) where the contracting authority can demonstrate that the economic operator has entered into agreements with other economic operators aimed at distorting competition; - (e) where the economic operator has shown significant or persistent deficiencies in the performance of a substantive requirement under a prior public contract or a prior contract with a contracting entity which led to early termination of that prior contract, damages or other comparable sanctions; - (f) where the economic operator has been guilty of serious misrepresentation in supplying the information required for the verification of the absence of grounds for exclusion or the fulfilment of the selection criteria, has withheld such information or is not able to submit the supporting documents required pursuant to Article 57; - (g) where the economic operator has undertaken to unduly influence the decision-making process of the contracting authority, to obtain confidential information that may confer upon it undue advantages in the procurement procedure or to deliberately provide misleading information that may have a material influence on decisions concerning exclusion, selection or award.
+- 3. Contracting authorities may exclude or may be required by Member States to exclude from participation in a procurement procedure any economic operator in any of the following situations: - (a) where it is aware of any violation of applicable obligations established by Union law or national law compatible with it in the field of social and labour law or environmental law or of the international social and environmental law provisions listed in Annex XI; - (b) where the economic operator is bankrupt or is the subject of insolvency or winding-up proceedings, where its assets are being administered by a liquidator or by the court, where it is in an arrangement with creditors, where its business activities are suspended or it is in any analogous situation arising from a similar procedure under national laws and regulations; - (c) where the contracting authority can demonstrate by any means that the economic operator is guilty of other grave professional misconduct; - (d) where the contracting authority can demonstrate the presence of plausible indicators showing that the economic operator has entered into agreements with other economic operators aimed at distorting competition; - (e) where the economic operator has shown significant or persistent deficiencies in the performance of a substantive requirement under a prior public contract or a prior contract with a contracting entity which led to early termination of that prior contract, damages or other comparable sanctions; - (f) where the economic operator has been guilty of serious misrepresentation in supplying the information required for the verification of the absence of grounds for exclusion or the fulfilment of the selection criteria, has withheld such information or is not able to submit the supporting documents required pursuant to Article 57;

-4. Any economic operator that is in one of the situations referred to in paragraphs 1, 2 and 3 may provide the contracting authority with evidence, so as to enable the contracting authority to assess whether the measures taken by the economic operator are sufficient to demonstrate its reliability despite the existence of a relevant ground for exclusion.
+- (g) where the economic operator has undertaken to unduly influence the decision-making process of the contracting authority, to obtain confidential information that may confer upon it undue advantages in the procurement procedure or to deliberately provide misleading information that may have a material influence on decisions concerning exclusion, selection or award. - 4.
+Any economic operator that is in one of the situations referred to in paragraphs 1[...] and 3 may provide the contracting authority with evidence, so as to enable the contracting authority to assess whether the measures taken by the economic operator are sufficient to demonstrate its reliability despite the existence of a relevant ground for exclusion.
 If the contracting authority considers the evidence as sufficient, it shall not exclude the economic operator concerned.